Catalysts learn by doing with a mentor.

 Creative, Evangelism, Worship, and Children's Catalysts have many opportunities to experience the power of cooperative mission and ministry to become future leaders, today.

-A Catalyst is a student or young adult (ages 18-23) who feels a call to ministry, a desire to grow in ministry skills, and an interest to be in community with other like-minded people.
+A Catalyst is a student or young adult (high school graduate-23) who feels a call to ministry, a desire to grow in ministry skills, and an interest to be in community with other like-minded people.
 Our commitment is to invest in, mentor, and help Catalysts experience the power of cooperative mission and ministry.

 Catalysts will work 15 hours per week remotely (with exceptions) under SCBC staff in the areas of evangelism, creative, missions, church planting, children’s ministry, worship, youth ministry, etc. Catalysts must be passionate about serving Jesus and the church.